 Finally, if you have a complaint or a concern or an enquiry, please contact us first.

-All enquiries relating to the commercial aspects of the privacy legislation is so far as they impact on Talent Nation’s own business activities should be referred to the Chief Privacy Officer of Talent Nation.
+All enquiries relating to the commercial aspects of the privacy legislation is so far as they impact on Talent Nation’s own business activities should be referred to the Chief Executive Officer of Talent Nation.